Skip to main content

 Our pick: DDR5

-Compatibility with DDR4 vs. DDR5 RAM
+DDR4 vs. DDR5 RAM compatibility

-An overhead of a laptop motherboard.
+An overhead of a laptop motherboard with DDR4 RAM sticks installed and flaring upward.

 Credit: Reviewed / Adrien Ramirez

 Meanwhile, most laptops and pre-built PCs now ship with DDR5 by default.
 If you’re concerned with future upgradeability of your system, you should prioritize DDR5.
-DDR4 is still widely available, but it’s quickly becoming a thing of the past.
+For laptops, note the distinction between LPDDR5X and DDR5 in the specifications, as the former is soldered to the motherboard while the latter is not and can be upgraded by the user.

 Our pick: DDR5

-Price of DDR4 vs. DDR5 RAM
+DDR4 vs. DDR5 RAM price

 A shot of the HP Victus 16 gaming laptop.